dPys/PyNets/README.md

 Problem: A comprehensive, flexible, and fully-automated intra-subject network analysis package for neuroimaging has yet to be implemented.

-Solution: In PyNets, we harness the power of nipype and networkx python packages to automatically generate a range of graph theory metrics on a subject-by-subject basis and using any combination of network construction parameters.
+Solution: In PyNets, we harness the power of nipype, Nilearn, and networkx python packages to automatically generate a range of graph theory metrics on a subject-by-subject basis and using any combination of network construction parameters.
 Uniquely, PyNets utilities can be integrated with ANY existing preprocessing workflow for your data.

-Learn more about Nipype: http://nipype.readthedocs.io/en/latest/index.html Learn more about Networkx: https://networkx.github.io/
+Learn more about Nipype: http://nipype.readthedocs.io/ Learn more about Nilearn http://nilearn.github.io/ Learn more about Networkx: https://networkx.github.io/

 PyNets utilizes a suite of network analysis tools in a nipype workflow to automatically generate rsfMRI networks and dMRI structural networks based on a variety of node parcellation and thresholding solutions, and then extract graph theoretical measures from the resulting graphs to be averaged into "multi-simulation" connectomes.